-“Every year, we see an uptick in injuries caused by fireworks,” said Todd Reisner, Trans Am Ambulance Services general manager.
+“Every year, we see an uptick in injuries caused by fireworks,” Seals Ambulance President Randal Seals said.
 “Emergency rooms are flooded with fireworks injuries, including burns on the arms and face, scarring, ear trauma, eye injuries and even in rare instances, loss of limb.”

 Mishaps from fireworks often are due to unsafe handling or being too close to the devices.
 But defects, including short fuses and overcharging, also can cause injuries.
 The U.S. Consumer Product Safety Commission (CPSC) states that a national average of 200 people are admitted daily to emergency rooms for fireworks injuries during the month-long period around July 4.

-If operating fireworks in a legal area, follow these tips:
+If operating fireworks this holiday, follow these tips:

-“The safest way to enjoy fireworks this year is to take advantage of one of the many licensed, professional fireworks shows that take place in the area,” Reisner said.
+“The safest way to enjoy fireworks this year is to take advantage of one of the many licensed, professional fireworks shows that take place throughout Central Indiana,” Seals said.
 “If you do decide to purchase personal fireworks, celebrate the Fourth safely and legally.”